qdrant/landing_page/qdrant-landing/content/documentation/concepts/explore.md

 ```

 Vectors are retrieved from the external collection by ids provided in the `positive` and `negative` lists.
-These vectors then used to perform the recommendation in the current collection.
+These vectors then used to perform the recommendation in the current collection, comparing against the "using" or default vector.

 ## Batch recommendation API